 The aim of studying history is to acquire an understanding of individuals and societies in the past and, hence, possibly a better understanding of current events.
 Through the study of history, students should develop strong critical-thinking skills, the ability to research from a wide range of sources, to synthesize key arguments and to assess the evidence on which such arguments are based.
 History also teaches students the ability to communicate clearly and concisely.
 Throughout the course students are also encouraged to reflect on the nature of history as a discipline, and discuss the reasons why historians have different perspectives of the same event.

 All students study a selection of 20th century world history topics through several case studies drawn from different regions, and learn to make use of, and evaluate, a range of primary and secondary sources.
-Both Higher and Standard Level students sit Paper 1, which is a source-analysis paper and Paper 2, which covers twentieth century world history.
-Higher Level students are also required to sit Paper 3 which focuses on 19th century European history.
+Both Higher and Standard Level students sit Paper 1, which is a source-analysis paper and Paper 2, which covers twentieth century world history (Authoritarian Leaders, Causes and Conflicts of Cold War, or 20th Century Wars).
+Higher Level students are also required to sit Paper 3 which focuses on 20th century European history, including the interwar years in Europe 1919 to 1945, Weimar and Nazi Germany, Italy under Mussolini, the Spanish Civil War, the 1905 and 1917 Russian Revolutions and the rise and rule of Stalin.

 There is one piece of coursework called the Historical Investigation, worth 20% of the exam mark for HL students and 25% of the exam mark for SL students and is a detailed examination of a topic of the students’ choosing.